 - Return to work in the field and record additional hours on the "Verification of Ground or Aerial Trimming Around Powerlines" forms until you have completed a minimum of 2400 in total (including your pre-course hours).
-Complete the second section of the Demonstrated Proficiencies Record Book, pages 16-29 and ensure they are signed by your foreman and employer.
+Complete the second section of the Demonstrated Proficiencies Record Book, pages 12-24* and ensure they are signed by your foreman and employer.

 - Apply for PVMA certification by completing the application form supplied at the time of training.
-Application must include payment, a copy of your Utility Tree Worker Course grades, signed Code of Conduct, a total of 2400 hours recorded on the Verification of Hours form (at least 600 of the hours must be aerial for UTT certification) and completed Demonstrated Proficiencies, pages 1-29.
+Application must include payment, a copy of your Utility Tree Worker Course grades, signed Code of Conduct, the additional hours recorded on the Verification of Hours form (at least 600 of the hours must be aerial for UTT certification) and completed Demonstrated Proficiencies, pages 1-24.
 Application must be signed by applicant, employer and a witness.

 Once certification is issued, it is your responsibility to ensure the PVMA office has your current contact information including address, email and phone number.
 This is required to send you important notices.